Tao Huang (general): Jiao Province Campaign

 Tao Huang then used the treasure obtained from Dong Yuan's camp to pay a powerful leader of the Fuyan barbarians (扶嚴夷), Lương Kỳ (梁奇; Liang Qi) to side with Wu.
 Dong Yuan had a strong general named Xie Xi (解系), whose brother, Xie Xiang (解象), was serving under Wu.
 Tao Huang sowed discord between Dong Yuan and Xie Xi by having Xie Xiang write a letter to his brother and openly showing exceptional treatment towards Xie Xiang.
 The plan succeeded in making Dong Yuan suspicious of Xie Xi and he had him executed.
-In April or May 271, Yu Si attacked Dong Yuan and killed him.
+In c.May 271, Yu Si attacked Dong Yuan and killed him.

 Not wanting to face the Jin troops head-on, Tao Huang took a detour through the sea to catch the Jin forces in Jiaozhi by surprise.
 He fought with Yang Ji's generals, Mao Jiong and Meng Yue (孟岳) at Fengxi (封溪, in present-day Đông Anh, Hanoi) and defeated them.
 During the battle, they feigned a retreat to lure the Wu troops into an ambush behind the broken walls.
 However, Tao Huang saw through the ruse and used soldiers' long jis to defeat the ambush.